Auto sear

-An auto sear ("automatic sear") is a part of an automatic firearm that holds the hammer in the cocked position while the bolt of the weapon is cycling and releases the hammer/striker.
-It is basically an internal trigger actuated by the bolt/bolt carrier when placed in-battery.
+An auto sear ("automatic sear"), informally known as a switch, is an aftermarket part of an automatic firearm that holds the hammer in the cocked position while the bolt of the weapon is cycling and releases the hammer/striker.
+It is an internal trigger actuated by the bolt/bolt carrier when placed in-battery.
 An auto sear is required in nearly every automatic rifle.

 An auto sear allows a semi-automatic gun to be converted into one capable of automatic firing with a single, continuous pull of the trigger.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives designated any firearm capable of firing more than one round with a single operation of the trigger mechanism as a "machine gun", and the possession of such devices is illegal under United States federal law if the person in possession does not have the required licensing.